DAlba-sudo/cosa/README.md

 # cosa
-Cosa: A Custom OS made to boot on Raspberry Pi Model 4.
+Cosa: A Custom x86 Operating System with First Class support for GoLang.